MyNeDICC/lc-data-preservation/README.md

 ##Discussion

-    - Storage and Back-up
+    - Storage and Back-up by Kayleigh

-    - Security
+    - Security by Banele

-    - Long-term Access
+    - Long-term Access by Rose

-    - File naming and Formatting
+    - File naming and Formatting by Thabang

-    - Metadata (Documenting and Structuring)
+    - Metadata (Documenting and Structuring) - by Ednah

-    - Migration and normalisation
+    - Migration and normalisation - Kgopelo

-    - Persistent Identifiers (PIDs)
+    - Persistent Identifiers (PIDs) by Nomvuyelo